-The Board set a target of at least 25% of the workforce to be female and 25% of direct reports to the CEO to be female in 2021.
-The target, with respect to the Colombian workforce, was met in 2023 (53% female).
-However, the exploration business in PNG, and the relatively early stage of exploration there, has made it difficult to employ female staff in PNG and as a result the overall figure in 2023 fell to 17% in 2023.
-The direct reports to the CEO met the target of 25% in 2023.
+The Board set a target of at least 25% of the workforce to be female and 25% of direct reports to the CEO/Managing Director or Executive Chairman to be female in 2021.
+The target, with respect to the Colombian workforce, was met in 2024 (33% female).
+However, the exploration business in PNG, and the relatively early stage of exploration there, has made it difficult to employ female staff in PNG and as a result the figure in 2024 fell to Nil in PNG.
+The direct reports to the CEO met the target of 25% in 2024.